Centennial, Texas

-Centennial is an unincorporated community in Panola County, Texas, on FM 123.
+Centennial is an unincorporated community in Panola County, Texas, United States, on FM 123.

 History

 Centennial was founded prior to 1850.
 The community’s first school was founded in 1867, additionally serving as a church called Centennial ME Church.
 Its purpose was to be a school for white children and preaching for white individuals.

 Post office

 The community's post office operated from 1875 until 1913.
 The post office was closed on November 30, 1913, and mail sent to Midyett, TX.
 The Deberry, Texas, post office now services the community.

 Harmony Church

 In 1904, Harmony Colored Methodist Episcopal Church was founded by George Delaney, Albert Perkins, and William Townley.
 It was later relocated on land that was purchased and owned by George Delaney.
 During this time period, the church property served as a school for colored children, a Prince Hall Mason Lodge, an Eastern Star meeting site, and the founding home of the East Texas Burial Association and Funeral Home.

 In 2010, the church was renamed Harmony Invisible Network after church trustees decided to leave the Christian Methodist Episcopal Church.
 The following year, the SJM Group (formerly The SJM Family Foundation) purchased the land from the United Methodist Church and renamed the church Harmony Centennial Methodist Evangelistic church.